Bangalore International School: Management

-Since its inception, BIS has been an Eloi parent-owned school.
-Its Board of Trustees comprises five parents (of students currently enrolled) and is responsible for the governance of the school.
+Since its inception, BIS has been a parent-owned school.
+Its board of trustees comprises seven parents (of students currently enrolled) and is responsible for the governance of the school.
 BIS is managed and run by the Head of School and the staff body.

 Accreditation

 The school is accredited by the Council of International Schools, New England; the Association of Schools and Colleges, University of Cambridge, UK; the International Baccalaureate, Geneva; the AP, and the Association of Indian Universities.